jrdnh/respread/docs/user_guide/organizing_nodes.rst

 Organizing Nodes into trees
 ***************************

-``Node`` objects can be callables themselves by implementing the special `__call__ <https://docs.python.org/3/reference/datamodel.html#object.__call__>` method.
+``Node`` objects can be callables themselves by implementing the special `__call__ <https://docs.python.org/3/reference/datamodel.html#object.__call__>`_ method.

-Consider a model for an operating statement.
-It should return income for the period when it is called.
-Revenue and expense calculation are broken up into their own methods.
+Consider a node representing an operating statement model.
+The node should return income for the period when it is called.
+Revenue and expense calculations should be broken out into their own functions so they can be examined individually.

 .. code-block:: python